pskitsme92/TestAutomation/NewmanZapiProj/README.md

-# This is sample automation script for Shell agent
+# This part of test automation framework
 This script stimulates behavior

+ - Pars the working directory for test collection
+ - Call newman on the found list and produce test reports
  - Read results from json data file.
  - Report all results to Zephyr Jira Plugin.